 For more help packing if you’re rain-bound, check out my guide to packing for rainy weather – it’s got everything you need to know, and all of my tips that are specific for travel to rainy destinations.

 The first rule of packing boots for travel?
 Don’t pack them!

 If you’re planning to bring boots with you on your trip, make sure to wear them on the plane.
-They’re the perfect staple for a long haul flight outfit.
+They’re the perfect staple in terms of what to wear on a long haul flight.
 I once wore my brown riding boots all the way from Los Angeles to London because they wouldn’t fit in my bag and I couldn’t stand not bringing them (true!).

 In fact, this is one of my main tips for packing – which is to always wear your largest shoe on the way there and back.
 Again, I try to look for boots that are easy to take on and off so that I’m not tripping all over myself at airport security.

 If you must pack your boots: use them as storage for your other smaller clothes – socks, tank tops, etc. This will maximize your packing space and keep the shape of your boots as well.

 Once you’ve found the best travel boots for your trip, you’ll probably need a second pair of shoes.
 I’m a firm believer that you can pack for any trip with just two pairs of shoes.
 Need a second pair of shoes for your trip?
 Check out my posts in the perfect flat shoes for travel, as well as the best sneakers for travel!

 Got your shoe picks all set?
 Check out my printable travel checklist – it’s got everything else you might want to pack!